Carlisle Chang

-Carlisle Fenwick Chun-Yee Chang, HBM (1921–2001) is a Sino-Trinidadian artist who designed both the national flag and coat of arms of Trinidad and Tobago.
+Carlisle Fenwick Chun-Yee Chang, HBM (1921–2001) was a Trinidadian artist who designed both the national flag and coat of arms of Trinidad and Tobago.
 He was the country's first artist to make a living entirely from his art, and has been called the "father of Trinidadian art".

 Early life and education

 Chang was born in San Juan.
 His father William Chang, an immigrant from China, was Hakka.
 His mother, born in British Guiana, was also of Chinese descent.
 Chang had two older siblings—a sister, Beryl, and brother, Wesley, in addition to a half-brother from his father's previous marriage in China.
 Chang's father died when he was two years old.

 Chang was educated at Tranquillity Government Boys’ School in Port of Spain where he was classmates with Boscoe Holder.
 He received his first formal training in art from Amy Leong Pang, and joined the Trinidad Art Society in 1944.
-In 1945 he moved to New York to study photography.
+In 1945, he moved to New York to study photography.
 While he was in New York, "surrounded by galleries and theatres", Chang decided he wanted to be an artist.

 Between 1950 and 1953 he studied art at the Central School of Arts and Crafts in London.
 He then spent a year in Italy studying ceramics before returning to Trinidad and Tobago.